South Africa: Demographics

-South Africa is a nation of about 60 million (as of 2021) people of diverse origins, cultures, languages, and religions.
-The last census was held in 2011, with estimates produced on an annual basis.
+South Africa is a nation of about 62 million (as of 2022) people of diverse origins, cultures, languages, and religions.
+The last census was held in 2022, with estimates produced on an annual basis.
+According to the United Nations World Population Prospects, South Africa's total population was 55.3 million in 2015, compared to only 13.6 million in 1950.
 South Africa is home to an estimated five million illegal immigrants, including some three million Zimbabweans.
 A series of anti-immigrant riots occurred beginning in May 2008.

 Statistics South Africa asks people to describe themselves in the census in terms of five racial population groups.
-The 2011 census figures for these groups were: Black African at 79.2%, White at 8.9%, Coloured at 8.9%, Indian or Asian at 2.5%, and Other/Unspecified at 0.5%.
+The 2022 census figures for these groups were: Black African at 81%, Coloured at 8.2%, White at 7.3%, Indian or Asian at 2.7%, and Other/Unspecified at 0.5%.
 The first census in 1911 showed that whites made up 22% of the population; this had declined to 16% by 1980.

 South Africa hosts a sizeable refugee and asylum seeker population.
 According to the World Refugee Survey 2008, published by the U.S. Committee for Refugees and Immigrants, this population numbered approximately 144,700 in 2007.
 Groups of refugees and asylum seekers numbering over 10,000 included people from Zimbabwe (48,400), the DRC (24,800), and Somalia (12,900).
 These populations mainly lived in Johannesburg, Pretoria, Durban, Cape Town, and Port Elizabeth.